ADSR Envelopes: How to Build The Perfect Sound [Infographic]

 ADSR envelopes apply to all sound no matter what kind of source you’re using.
 ADSR controls are most commonly found on VST synths, hardware synths and samplers.

-This guide will help you understand ADSR by visualizing what ADSR envelopes actually do.
+This guide will help you understand ADSR by visualizing what ADSR envelopes actually do to sound.

 ADSR is the Attack, Decay, Sustain and Release of a sound.
 Together, they make up the ADSR envelope.
 An ADSR envelope determines how a sound unfolds over time.

 All sound can be described using ADSR.

 For example: An angry dog bark has a fast attack and fast release while that squeaky door you’ve been meaning to fix has a slow attack with a medium sustain and long release.